mindtris/hundalfamily/content/blog/2021-02-18-time-to-add-your-own-content.md

 ---
 createdAt: 2021-02-18
-title: Time to add your own content
+title: Time to add your own contents
 description: Remove all of the .md-files in the /content folder and go at it!
 ---